Hannah Glasse: Early life

-Allgood took Reynolds and the young Hannah back to Hexham to live, and she was brought up with his other children, but according to A. H. T. Robb-Smith in the Oxford Dictionary of National Biography, Reynolds was "banished from Hexham"; no reason is recorded.
-By 1713 Allgood and Reynolds were again living together back in London.
+Allgood took Reynolds and the young Hannah back to Hexham to live.
+Hannah Allgood Glasse was brought up with his other children, but according to A. H. T. Robb-Smith in the Oxford Dictionary of National Biography, Hannah Reynolds was "banished from Hexham," for which no reason is recorded.
+By 1713, Allgood and Reynolds were again living together back in London.
 The following year, while drunk, Allgood signed papers transferring all his property to Reynolds.
 Once he realised the magnitude of his mistake, the couple separated.
-The Allgood family tried to have the property returned, which they managed in 1740, providing Glasse with an annual income and a sum of capital.
-She did not have a good relationship with her mother, who had little input into her daughter's upbringing; Glasse described her in correspondence as a "wicked wretch!"
+For many years thereafter, the Allgood family tried and managed to have the property returned.
+They succeeded in 1740 and this success provided Glasse with an annual income and a sum of capital.
+She did not have a good relationship with her mother, either, and Hannah Reynolds had little input into her daughter's upbringing.
+Glasse also described her mother in correspondence as a "wicked wretch!"

 Soon after the death of his wife in 1724, Allgood fell ill and Glasse was sent to live with her grandmother.
-Although Glasse was banned from attending social events by her grandmother, she began a relationship with an older man: John Glasse.
+Although her grandmother banned Glasse from attending social events, Glasse began a relationship with an older man: John Glasse.
 He was a 30-year-old Irish subaltern, then on half-pay, who had previously been employed by Lord Polwarth; John was a widower.
-On 4 August 1724 the couple were secretly married by special licence.
+On 4 August 1724, the couple married by special licence secretly.
 Her family found out about the marriage a month later, when she moved out of her grandmother's house and in with her husband in Piccadilly.
-Although her family were angered by the relationship, they soon resumed cordial dealings, and continued a warm and friendly correspondence.
-Hannah's first letter to her grandmother apologised for the secrecy surrounding her elopement, but did not express regret for getting married.
+Although her family were angered by the relationship initially, they soon resumed cordial dealings and continued a warm and friendly correspondence.
+Hannah's first letter to her grandmother apologised for the secrecy surrounding her elopement, but she did not express regret for marrying John Glasse.
 "I am sorry at what I have done, but only the manner of it".

-By 1728 the Glasses were living in New Hall, Broomfield, Essex, the home of the 4th Earl of Donegall; John Glasse was probably working as an estate steward.
+By 1728, the Glasses were living in New Hall, Broomfield, Essex, the home of the 4th Earl of Donegall; John Glasse was probably working as an estate steward.
 They had their first child while living at New Hall.
-The Glasses moved back to London in November 1734 where they lodged for four years before moving to Greville Street, near Hatton Garden.
-Over the coming years Glasse gave birth to ten children, five of whom died young.
-She considered education important, and sent her daughters to good local schools and her sons to Eton and Westminster.
-The couple struggled constantly with finances, and in 1744 Glasse tried to sell Daffy's Elixir, a patent medicine; the project did not take off.
+The Glasses moved back to London in November 1734 and lodged there for four years before moving to Greville Street, near Hatton Garden.
+Over the coming years, Glasse gave birth to ten children, five of whom died young.
+She considered education important and sent her daughters to good local schools and her sons to Eton and Westminster.
+The couple struggled with finances constantly and, in 1744, Glasse tried to sell Daffy's Elixir, a patent medicine; the project did not take off.
 She then decided to write a cookery book.